tildearrow/furnace/doc/2-interface/menu-bar.md

   - other versions may not support all chips.
   - use this option if you need to export for a quirky player or parser.
     - for example, RYMCast is picky with format versions. if you're going to use this player, select 1.60.
-- **loop**: writes loop. if disabled, the resulting file won't loop.
+- **loop**: includes loop information. if disabled, the resulting file won't loop.
-- **loop trail**: this option allows you to set how much of the song is written after it loops.
+- **loop trail**: sets how much of the song is written after it loops.
   - the reason this exists is to work around a VGM format limitation in where post-loop state isn't recorded at all.
   - this may change the song length as it appears on a player.
   - **auto-detect**: detect how much to write automatically.